plbenveniste/plbenveniste.github.io/_pages/projects.md

 Lung cancer is a leading cause of cancer-related deaths worldwide.
 In this project, we aimed to predict the likelihood of an individual developing lung cancer using data on their smoking habits and other relevant factors.

 To accomplish this goal, we started by collecting and selecting data from two sources: a dataset with around 150,000 lines (National Lung Screening Trial (NLST)) to use for training and a dataset with around 50,000 lines (Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial) to use for testing.
-We then cleaned and prepared the data for use in our machine learning model.
+We then cleaned and prepared the data for use in our machine-learning model.

 Next, we used XGBoost, a powerful tool for building gradient boosting models, to train a machine learning model on the training dataset.
-We are currently in the process of evaluating the model's performance on the testing set using the area under the curve (AUC) metric, and using Shapley values to understand the specific factors that are driving the model's predictions.
+We are currently in the process of evaluating the model's performance on the testing set using the area under the curve (AUC) metric and using Shapley values to understand the specific factors that are driving the model's predictions.

 Through this project, we hope to create a model that can accurately predict the likelihood of an individual developing lung cancer based on their smoking habits and other relevant data.
 This model could potentially be used to identify individuals at high risk for lung cancer and facilitate early detection and prevention efforts.